API#

 1. bind_input(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: object) -> None

-2. bind_input(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtDevice, arg2: object, arg3: List[int], arg4: int) -> None
+2. bind_input(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtDevice, arg2: object, arg3: list[int], arg4: int) -> None

 bind_ortvalue_input(self: onnxruntime.capi.onnxruntime_pybind11_state.SessionIOBinding, arg0: str, arg1: onnxruntime.capi.onnxruntime_pybind11_state.OrtValue) None#